nickcherry/angular-custom-select/README.md

 bower --save install angular-custom-select
 ```

-Then include the script in your app after Angular.
+Then include the script in your app (after including Angular, of course).

 ### Or download it from GitHub